 mounted on top of the distant signal sign, and as well on the first

 On DR lines there is no triangle but a circle at the "X" intersection in the distant signal board.

 Where needed, distant signals may be repeated.
 These distant signal repeaters are always colour light type, even when distant and/or main signal are semaphores.
 On DB lines, this repeater will be of Hp type, on DR lines, the Hl type is used.

 |distant signal approach markers||distant signal post plate (DB) main signal is at reduced distance||distant signal post plate (DR) main signal is at reduced distance|

 |Hp 1||Hp 2||Hp 0||Vr 1||Vr 2||Vr 2 (DR)||Vr 0|

 Note that in former versions of the signal book, there were cases when the night aspects should be visible from rear.
 This is obsolete now, and more and more semaphores (especially when the gas lanterns or bulbs have been replaced by LEDs) are found without rear lights.
-Where red or hidden, lanterns show full white light backwards, and green or amber lanterns show a small white light (Sternlicht/star light).
-Note that on signals that have just one arm, the lower light is omitted (i.e. one small light: clear one full light: stop).
+Where red or blanked, lanterns show full white light backwards, and green or amber lanterns show a small white light (Sternlicht/star light).
+Signals that have just one arm obviously have only one rear light (i.e. one small light: clear, one full light: stop).

-Note also that a distant signal always shows two full lights.
+Note also that a distant signal always shows two full lights, regardless of the aspect.